geirev/LBM/README.md

 ## 4. Run the code

-Start by defining the required dimensions in the  mod_dimensions.F90 file, and compile.
+Start by defining the required dimensions in the src/mod_dimensions.F90 file, and compile.

 Create a separate catalog preferably on a large scratch disk or work area, and copy the example/infile.in to this catalog.
+The example infile.in corresponds to the cylinder case, and the program should run without any other input files.
+Just choose the cylinder case in mod_dimensions.F90

 The example/run.sh script may be required for large open-mp simulations, as it sets ulimit -s unlimited and defines the number of cores.